 Those Swedish meatballs in the IKEA restaurant are swimming with a lush and creamy brownish gravy.
 Also on the side comes a traditional scoop of reddish cranberry marmalade.
 And let’s not forget that a generous portion of golden fries on the side…

 However I have to admit that at home I also like to make my very own Swedish meatball recipe and homemade gravy with simple mashed potatoes!
 Oh, excellent comfort food.

 If I’m not mistaken you can choose between a portion of 10, 15 or 20 meatballs.
 At least that was the case last time I was there.
 Am I right?

 I will check next time I’m there again.

 Here’s how to make them yourself at home!

-Die hard fan?
-Here’s how to make ’em yourself at home!
-Also check my meatballs in a Greek avgolemono sauce, with lemon and egg yolk!
-They look very similar to these Swedish meatballs.
+Then you should also check my meatballs in a Greek avgolemono sauce, with lemon and egg yolk!
+They look very similar to these Swedish meatballs by the way.

 - 1 ½ lb ground beef (675 g)

 - 2 tbsp breadcrumbs or panko or breadcrumbs

 - 1 tbsp plain flour